abdelj78/player_registration_anas_project/README.md

 - Improved user experience: The server can handle multiple requests more efficiently, ensuring that one slow query doesn’t block others.

-Current limitations and ideas for futur work:
+## Current limitations and ideas for futur work:
-- currentyl using SQLite with local database so not accessible through network
+- currentyl using SQLite with local database so not accessible through network.
-- low security as not using tokens for response for user after login
+- low security as not using tokens or encryption in any process.

 ## .NET